adamgreenough/ava/docs/admin.md

 Think of the dashboard as a friendly window into your site's engine room:

-- **🩺 Health Check** — See if your cache is fresh and your system is happy.
+- **🩺 Health Check** — See if your content index is fresh and your system is happy.
 - **📊 Content Overview** — Quickly see how many posts and pages you have.
 - **🧹 Linting** — Check your content files for errors (like missing titles or broken links).
-- **⚡ Cache Control** — Rebuild your site's cache with a single click.
+- **⚡ Index Rebuild** — Rebuild your site's content index with a single click.

 ## Enabling the Dashboard